Akki356/traefik-proxy-boilerplate/README.md

 # Directory structure

-The project is divided into 2 main sections, first section contains code docker compose config the second section contains code for kubernetes config yaml files.
+The project is divided into 2 main sections, first section contains code for docker compose config the second section contains code for kubernetes config yaml files.
 ```
 .
 ├── LICENSE